mi3nts/summer2019/inbar/DailyNotes.md

  - Download the PlatformIO package within Atom.
 Details [here](https://platformio.org/install/ide?install=atom)
  - Search up Seeed BME280 in Libraries in PlatformIO and install

-### Task 3: Use Barometer Sensor
+### Task 3: Check the Sensors
-#### 3.1 Connect hardware
+#### 3.1 Connect hardware of the BME280 Sensor
  - Connect the Arduino to the board
  - Connect the barometer sensor to the Arduino
    - SCL wire goes to A5
    - SDA to A4
    - UCC to 5V
    - GND to the GND hole on the board
 #### 3.2 Create the program
  - Write the following code:
  ````
- /*Test of the BME280 sensor, displaying temp and pressure*/
+ /*Test of the BME280 sensor, displaying temp, humidity, altitude, and pressure*/

 #include <Arduino.h>
 #include "Seeed_BME280.h"